losaposta/ubuntuism/README.md

 8. While we're at it, let's go ahead and change the module position assignment of the Main Menu module from *position-7* to *nav*.
 Set the module assignment to *On All Pages*.

-9. As you can see, the breadcrumbs are not where we want them, so we will now override the default layout of the template.
-This is done by either editing the template's root index.php file or by creating an extended template override, something unique to Construct.
+9. As you preview the site, we can see that the breadcrumbs are not where we want them, so we will now override the default layout of the template.
+This is done by either editing the template's root index.php file or by creating an <a href="http://construct-framework.com/intermediate/extended-template-overrides">extended template override</a>, something unique to Construct.
 	* Open the installation package and copy the <b>layouts/index.php</b> file to the <b>layouts</b> directory of your template.
 	* We created the layout override capability to allow for you to be able to create custom layouts and to be able to later upgrade the template without loosing your customizations.

-10. Open this file ( layouts/index.php ) in your editor and cut/paste lines 175-177 to directly after the logo on line 103.
+10. Open this file ( layouts/index.php ) in your editor and cut/paste the following lines of code (175-177) to directly after the logo on line 103.
 	<pre>
 	&lt;?php if ($this->countModules('breadcrumbs')) : ?&gt;
 		&lt;jdoc:include type="module" name="breadcrumbs" />
 	&lt;?php endif; ?&gt;</pre>

-11. While we are editing the layout of the template, let's remove the in-page links by deleting lines  113-124
+11. While we are editing the layout of the template, let's remove the in-page links by deleting the following lines of code (113-124)
 	<pre>
 	&lt;nav&gt;
 		&lt;ul id="access"&gt;